A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

-Simulation games approximate aspects of the real world, ranging from individual social life to large-scale civilizations.
-They are generally open-ended, allowing diverse trajectories and outcomes rather than fixed solutions.
-We therefore center this section on real-world fidelity, the extent to which an agent’s behavior remains credible within the simulated dynamics.
-This requirement is especially salient in human and social simulations: the higher the fidelity, the more convincingly LLM-based architectures approximate human cognitive models.
+As illustrated in Figure~\ref{fig:simulation_game}, simulation games model the behavior of a system governed by dynamics rules such as social norms, economic mechanisms, ecological constraints, or physical laws.
+Rather than focusing on fixed objectives, these environments emphasize the faithful operation of the underlying simulation processes, \textit{i.e.}, dynamics.
+We therefore characterize the core challenge as dynamics fidelity, referring to an agent’s ability to generate behaviors that drive the state transitions of the simulated system in a manner consistent with its governing dynamics.

 \textbf{Environments.} Human simulation environments construct virtual societies for studying emergent social behavior.
 Generative Agents~\cite{park2023generative} places 25 agents in a sandbox town with cognitive modules for everyday interaction.
 Humanoid Agents~\cite{wang2023humanoid} extends this setting by incorporating physiological needs, emotions, and relationship closeness.
-AgentSims~\cite{lin2023agentsims} provides a programmable multi-agent framework, while LyfeGame~\cite{kaiya2023lyfe} situates agents in a 3D virtual town for scenario-driven testing (e.g., school events, crises).
-More recent platforms such as Project Sid~\cite{sid} scale to hundreds or thousands of agents in a Minecraft-based world, while Artificial Leviathan~\cite{leviathan} creates a survival sandbox for exploring the emergence of social contracts and authority.
 Beyond human simulation, CivRealm~\cite{qi2024civrealm} is a Civilization-style simulation environment focusing on the macro-scale evolution of societies across historical eras.

-\textbf{Methods.} Maintaining real-world fidelity in simulation requires that agents behave in ways consistent with human or societal patterns rather than drifting into unrealistic behavior.
-Generative Agents~\cite{park2023generative} achieved this by introducing cognitive architectures with memory, reflection, and planning.
-Its memory system scores experiences by recency, relevance, and importance, allowing salient events to be repeatedly recalled and consolidated, mirroring core patterns of human memory.
-Humanoid Agents~\cite{wang2023humanoid} further improved fidelity by embedding physiological needs, emotions, and relationship closeness into decision-making, leading agents to display more human-like variability.
+From a generative angle, Unbounded realizes an infinite character life-simulation game whose mechanics, narrative, and interactions are produced on the fly by a distilled LLM with consistent visual character generation~\cite{li2024unbounded}.